Filaga-Pizza-in-Chelsea-Market

 Settled on a cobblestone block plucked from another era, Adrienne’s is a downtown treat making the list of the best pizza places in Manhattan for its pillowy tray-style and traditional round pies that are well-balanced in crunch, melt, and umami flavors.
 I recommend splitting a Half-Red-Half-White square pie.

-Head to Adrienne’s before or after a trip to Governors’ Island, one of New York’s most unique outdoor parks (ferry located at 10 South Street, May-October only).
-The ferry is a short walk away and it’s a great way to celebrate a day exploring Manhattan (and its archipelagos!).
+Head to Adrienne’s before or after a trip to Governors’ Island, one of New York’s most unique outdoor parks (ferry located at 10 South Street).
+The ferry is a short walk away and it’s a great way to celebrate a day exploring Lower Manhattan (and its archipelagos!).

 Note: Adrienne’s does offer some vegetarian options.